GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 experimental API allows web applications to gain insight into the CPU utilization of the browser's device.
 The API provides a callback that receives periodic updates, allowing developers to observe changes in CPU utilization over time.
-A web app that uses this API can make informed decisions about enabling or disabling heavyweight features in response to these observations.
+A web app that uses this API can enable or disable heavyweight features in response to these observations.
 It's a feedback mechanism that unlocks new avenues for adaptive behavior, which can in turn lead to smoother, cooler experiences across a range of hardware devices.